-Correct spelling, explanation: the word has its origins in a verb attend (to be present, to participate) and a suffix -ance, which has two major tasks: to create a noun and represent quality of.
+Correct spelling, explanation: the word has its origins in the verb attend (to be present, to participate) and a suffix -ance, which has two major tasks: to create a noun and represent the quality of.
 Thus any other form than attendance is wrong.

 Definition of attendance:

-1. noun: the fact that some people are present, for example on some event, meeting, party or school
+1. noun: the fact that some people are present, for example at some event, meeting, party, or school

 She undermined my attendance in church last Sunday!
 What an insult!